t-beigbeder/otvl_cabri/doc/qref.md

 relies on object storage accessed through internet.

 In this section, we switch directly to the use of an `xobs` (encrypted object storage) DSS.
-The commands are still the same, only the DSS content is different, fully encrypted in that case (which is totally irrelevant for storing an opensource project files, just for the illustration).
+The commands are still the same, only the DSS content is different, fully encrypted in that case, just for the illustration.

 We use a different reference dataset: